 So how far will an average overnight charge get you?
 It varies from car to car, but a Tesla Model 3 will travel at least 220 miles, while GM’s Bold will go at least 238 miles.
 If you consider the average American travels roughly 25 miles a day, you can get a pretty nice run on a single overnight charge, depending on your commute.

-If you are looking for more information about EV charger installation in Bentonville, Bella Vista, or Fayetteville or electric car chargers in Northwest Arkansas, Fort Smith River Valley & Southwest Missouri, get in touch with us at Paschal Air, Plumbing & Electric today.
+If you are looking for more information about EV charger installation in Bentonville, Bella Vista, or Fayetteville or electric car chargers in Northwest Arkansas, Fort Smith River Valley & Missouri, get in touch with us at Paschal Air, Plumbing & Electric today.